-A20 - Haven Road
+A16 - Haven Road/Maritime Court

-Haven Road should be transformed into an active travel priority street with traffic volumes and speeds reduced.
-This can be supported by redirecting traffic to public car parking and the industrial estate via Water Lane.
+Haven Road should be transformed into an active travel priority street with traffic kept to a minimum.
+This will be enabled by redirecting traffic to public car parking and the industrial estate via Water Lane.
 Existing residential clusters and the proposed boat storage will be accessed from Haven Road.

-Space should be safeguarded to accommodate emergency vehicles and servicing.
+Space should be safeguarded to accommodate a bus route, emergency vehicles and servicing.